RWKV/RWKV-wiki/docs/inference/ollama.md

 ### Download RWKV gguf model

-To customize the RWKV model, you need to first download the `gguf` format RWKV-6-World model from the [RWKV - GGUF repository](https://huggingface.co/latestissue) or [Hugging Face mirror site](https://hf-mirror.com/latestissue).
+To customize the RWKV model, you need to first download the `gguf` format RWKV-6-World model from the [RWKV-6 GGUF repository](https://huggingface.co/collections/zhiyuan8/rwkv-6-world-gguf-6790b87a42d4f541a2f6d92b) or [RWKV-7 GGUF repository](https://huggingface.co/collections/zhiyuan8/rwkv-7-world-gguf-67dbb8f4baeae23ec791f49e).

 ---
 ⚠️ **RWKV gguf models come in various quantized versions.
 It is recommended to use `Q5_1` or `Q8_0` quantization precision.
 Lower quantization precision (such as `Q4_0`, `Q3_0`, etc.) may significantly degrade the model's responses.**